dynatrace-ace-services/easy-data-ingest/topology-model/Readme.md

 # Topology model

-In this lab we will define 2 new entities - the metrics will be attached automatically to these entities :
+In this lab we will define a [custom toplogy](https://www.dynatrace.com/support/help/shortlink/custom-topology) with these 2 new entities - the metrics will be attached automatically to these entities :
   - **Truck**     with entityid = `logistics:truck`
   - **Container** with entityid = `logistics:container`
  And we wil create a relationship between the truck metrics and the container ship metrics.